Claudia Sheinbaum: Cabinet

 Sheinbaum's initial cabinet was described as a mix of political allies and appointees with academic or specialized professional backgrounds.
-Several figures from Andrés Manuel López Obrador's administration remained in office, including Rogelio Ramírez de la O as Secretary of Finance and Ariadna Montiel Reyes as Secretary of Welfare.
+Several figures from López Obrador's administration remained in office, including Rogelio Ramírez de la O as Secretary of Finance and Ariadna Montiel Reyes as Secretary of Welfare.
 Rosa Icela Rodríguez was named Secretary of the Interior, having previously served as López Obrador's Secretary of Security and Civilian Protection and as Sheinbaum's government secretary in Mexico City.
 Mario Delgado, who served as Morena's president from 2020 to 2024 and as general coordinator of Sheinbaum's presidential campaign, was appointed Secretary of Education.
-From her Mexico City government, she appointed Omar García Harfuch as Secretary of Security and Civilian Protection and Luz Elena González as Secretary of Energy.
-She also appointed her former presidential rival, Marcelo Ebrard, as Secretary of Economy, a move seen by analysts and business groups as conciliatory toward Morena’s moderate, pro-business wing and as strengthening Mexico’s position ahead of the upcoming United States–Mexico–Canada Agreement (USMCA) review.
+From her Mexico City government, she appointed García Harfuch as Secretary of Security and Civilian Protection and Luz Elena González as Secretary of Energy.
+She also appointed her former presidential rival, Ebrard, as Secretary of Economy, a move seen by analysts and business groups as conciliatory toward Morena’s moderate, pro-business wing and as strengthening Mexico’s position ahead of the upcoming United States–Mexico–Canada Agreement (USMCA) review.

+Sheinbaum expanded the federal cabinet by creating three new secretariats: the Secretariat of Women (replacing the National Institute for Women), the Secretariat of Science, Humanities, Technology and Innovation (replacing CONAHCYT), and the Digital Transformation and Telecommunications Agency.
+She also replaced the Secretariat of the Civil Service with the Secretariat of Anticorruption and Good Governance.